 Local nonprofits Resource Central and Eco-Cycle break ground on facility improvements at 6400 Arapahoe BOULDER – February 16, 2021 – Local residents helping to reduce waste will see significant improvements coming to Boulder’s recycling and reuse facilities at 6400 Arapahoe Road.
 Resource Central, the conservation-focused nonprofit which operates a building material reuse program, and

 Resource Central is prioritizing health and safety for staff and program participants in response to the COVID-19 pandemic.
-We are closely monitoring CDC & public health department guidance and are actively incorporating their recommendations into our conservation programs and operations: Water Conservation Programs: Resource Central had a successful spring and summer of helping Colorado residents
+We are closely monitoring CDC & public health department guidance and are actively incorporating their recommendations into our conservation programs and operations: Water Conservation Programs: Resource Central is ramping up for a successful spring and summer of

 BOULDER, CO – Families with extra garden tools or unneeded power tools are encouraged to donate them for community members in need.
 Resource Central, a conservation-focused nonprofit based in Boulder, encourages community members to donate them at its building materials reuse facility at 6400 Arapahoe in Boulder.
 Tools in good condition will be made available